-'''

 <ID>1234</ID><LastName>Jones</LastName><Status>Approval</Status>.

-'''

-■ Set a script condition when the script returns a particular XML message result.
+• Set a script condition when the script returns a particular XML message result.
 You can use conditions to control when Peregrine Studio form components such as redirections and access fields should be activated.
 For example, the following script checks the value of the Name element:

 '''

 if ( msg.get( "Name" ) == "" )

-{

-msgResponse.setCondition( "error" );
+msqResponse.setCondition( "error" );

 return msgResponse;

-}

 '''

-Searches the XML message for the value of the <Name> element.
+This function searches the XML message for the value of the <Name> element.
 If the value is empty, then the script sets the error condition.

-Return the number of instances that a particular element appears in an XML message.
+• Return the number of instances that a particular element appears in an XML message.
 You can use this method to set a condition for further actions.
 For example, the following script uses the getList method to set a condition:

 '''

 var list = msgResponse.getList( "Location" );

 if ( list.getLength() == 0 )

 msg.setCondition( "noresults" )

-var i = 0;
+var i = 0:

-while (i < list.getLength())
+for (i = 0; i < list.qetLength(); i++)

-{

 // add function to process records in the list ...

-}

 '''